we are

 pastor

-This was not my plan.
-I certainly didn’t grow up longing to be in ministry, and life in the church often felt to me more an intermittent obligation than a place of genuine belonging and formation (perhaps you can relate).
-The road has been winding, and the terrain often rough (I’d love to swap stories), but the compassionate presence of Jesus has remained steadfast, even when I could not recognize it at the time.
+Ministry was never my plan, and frankly, life in the church often felt more a place of obligation and judgment than one of grace and genuine belonging (perhaps you can relate).
+And yet, over winding roads and occasionally perilous terrain (I’d love to swap stories), the loving hand of Jesus has steadfastly steered the course, even when I could not recognize it at the time.

-The stirring toward church planting was unexpected, but became undeniable during my years at Fuller Theological Seminary, where I earned my M.A. in Intercultural Studies (2021).
-Following our move to the city of Meadows Place in the summer of 2022, the conviction was all the more clear for Lauren and I that God was calling us, along with our children Miles and Mara, to this unique and close-knit community on the outskirts of Southwest Houston.
-Though that meant taking a gigantic leap of faith away from the community of Ecclesia Houston which had been our home since 2007, and the team on which I had served for a decade, we said a prayerful yes, and Vessel began meeting in the fall of 2023.
-The path that God sets before us continues to be slowly revealed, and we are filled with gratitude by all who have joined us in seeking to make each next trusting step in this journey.
+We moved to the city of Meadows Place in the summer of 2022, and God quickly made it clear that our call was to plant and tend a faithful seed here in this unique and close-knit community on the outskirts of Southwest Houston.
+Though that meant taking a gigantic leap of faith away from our church home of sixteen years (and a team on which I had served for a decade), we said a prayerful yes, and Vessel began meeting in the fall of 2023.
+Now two years in, the path that God has set before us continues to be slowly revealed, and we are filled with deep gratitude for all who have prayed, supported, and especially those who continue to walk this journey of trust alongside us.
+Along with Lauren (married Jan ‘09), our amazing kids Miles (12) and Mara (10), and all who call Vessel home, we extend a loving invitation to join us in continuing to tend the soil.

 Enneagram 4w3

-Passions include: film & film criticism, live theatre, birding, baking, reading with my kids, experiencing new cities, the diverse Houston food scene, and the Denver Nuggets
+Passions include: film & film criticism (writing on Substack), live theatre, birding, baking, the recovery community, D&D, reading with my kids, experiencing new cities, the diverse Houston food scene, and the Denver Nuggets

 Leadership

-VESSEL IS LED BY A BOARD OF DIRECTORS.
-THE BOARD GOVERNS THE AFFAIRS OF VESSEL AND HOLDS THE PRIMARY RESPONSIBILITY FOR THE DIRECTION AND VISION OF THE CHURCH.
+VESSEL IS COMMUNITY LED, REPRESENTED BY A ROTATING BOARD WHO SERVE AS A GROUP CONSCIENCE AND HOLD THE PRIMARY RESPONSIBILITY FOR THE DIRECTION AND VISION OF THE CHURCH.

 • Kurt Kopczynski, Chairperson